rddrdhd/ANOII_parking_detector/README.md

-to run this project, you need train_images and test_images folders, filled with the images from school.
+To run this project, you need train_images and test_images folders, filled with the images from school.

+To run venv from windows, you may need to open your cmd/PowerShell as administrator and set execution policy: `Set-ExecutionPolicy RemoteSigned`

 How to run locally:
 - create venv: `python3 -m venv my_venv`